AniTho/Computer_Vision_DL/README.md

 __Day 007 Progress:__ Optimized the data loader, since it is the part where most time is consumed and also emperically shown result of the comparison.
 Trained a VGG Net model using transfer learning.
 Also implemented mixed precision version of the training.

 __Day 008 Progress:__ Used Resnet using timm library, also replaced Kornia augmentations with albumentation augmentations.
 Tried different weight initialization techniques.

+__DAY 009 Progress:__ Started to work on the project to find age and gender of a person from image.